MaitriGurey/Language-Translator/README.md

 # Language-Translator
-A small script in Python which offers users to choose two different Indian languages and provides instant speech-to-speech translation(directly from microphone).
+A small script in Python which offers users to choose two different Indian languages and provides instant speech-to-text translation(directly from microphone).
 ### Libraries Used:
 * Speech-Recognition
 * PyAudio